Table of Contents

 There are just too many benefits to miss if publishers choose to ignore AI and its capabilities.

 [I have also written and discussed the question: can AI write academic papers?]

 As a publishing industry player myself, I also have to look at ways to incorporate AI into our publishing aspects, many of which are dated.
 Without realizing AI’s potential, we will be at risk of becoming obsolete.

 Whatever you think about AI, it will certainly play a significant role in publishing and improving the industry.

 Five years ago, we would probably have not thought that we could identify potential hot topics simply based on the analytics gathered by a machine.
 How times fly.

 What is your opinion?
 Do you think publishers are doing it right with AI?

-Or do you feel that AI is an existential threat to humans and will make many people lose their job?
+Or do you feel that AI is an existential threat to humans and will make many people lose their jobs?

-Is the publishing industry accelerating at a similar speed with other growing industries?
+Is the publishing industry accelerating at a similar speed to other growing industries?
 Or are we behind?
 What else can publishers do with AI?